 Life Before We Started to Create Our Freedom

-We met in the Fall of 2004 in the dorms of the UW-Madison campus via a mutual friend who liked to party and invited us both to hang out.
+We met in the Fall of 2004 in the dorms of the UW-Madison campus via a mutual friend.
 Chris was a fifth year senior at the time, Jaime a sophomore.
 Within weeks, we went on our first date and have been together ever since.

 Survival mode is great, until it isn’t.
 You can lose yourself, your marriage, and your dreams.
 We found ourselves out of sync, unhappy, and defeated.
 We poured our love into our girls as best we could, but we were depleted, stuck in an downward spiral.
 This wasn’t the life we had wanted for our family.
 We wanted so much more, but we couldn’t find the path to get there.